Lambert Typewriter Co., New York, 1902 – serial no.295

 A short video of the Lambert working.

-The Lambert typewriter is a beautiful machine with a most unique design.
+The Lambert typewriter is a beautiful machine with a truly unique design.
 Frank Lambert, a French immigrant, spent seventeen years developing his typewriter.
-The first patent was in 1884 and it came to market in 1896.
-The typewriter sold well in America and Europe for a number of years.
+The first patent was granted in 1884, and it finally came to market in 1896.
+It sold well in both America and Europe for a number of years.

-One types by pushing down on one of the character buttons, causing the whole spring loaded disk to tilt down.
-Underneath, just above the typing point is a convex vulcanite disc (shown below in detail), with all of the characters molded onto its surface, that makes contact with the paper.
-The middle round knob is for spacing.
+Typing is done by pressing down on one of the character buttons, which causes the entire spring-loaded disk to tilt downward.
+Just above the typing point sits a convex vulcanite disc (shown below in detail), with all the characters molded onto its surface, this is what strikes the paper.
+The large central knob is used for spacing.

-The lever protruding out from the 9:00 position was shifted to three positions, giving three characters for each ‘key’, for example U, u, and 2.
+The lever protruding from the 9:00 position can be shifted to three settings, allowing three characters per key, for example: U, u, and 2.

-The Lambert is frequently stated to be a favourite amongst collectors and it is clear to see why.
+The Lambert is often cited as a favourite among collectors, and it’s easy to see why.

 This typewriter originally sold for $15.75 to $25.00.